 In order to work with committed partners and to ensure the best growing conditions, doTERRA sources essential oils from across the globe.
 With an ever-expanding product line that includes over 100 different essential oils sourced from over 40 nations, doTERRA truly offers Earth’s best gifts.

 Petitgrain essential oil is derived from the leaves and twigs of the bitter orange tree, which has a long history of use in traditional health practices.
-By sourcing Petitgrain from Paraguay, doTERRA supports rural community development projects, provides diversified income streams for producers, and contributes positively to the biodiversity challenges facing the country.

 While the temptation for a company as large as doTERRA may be to buy large plots of land and mass produce oils, doTERRA places great value on the expert knowledge of local farmers—many of whom have nurtured essential oil plants for generations. doTERRA recruits their expertise into a Global Botanical Network and, in so doing, responsibly supports thousands of jobs around the world.